MSBX5420/team_castle_peak/MSBX5420-SDD-V2.md

 ### Process

 1. Data preprocessing
-	- a.
-Using R, add additional information to the dataset for ease-of-use
+	-	Using R, add additional information to the dataset for ease-of-use
-	- b.
-Using R, remove junk characters and clean the data
+	-	Using R, remove junk characters and clean the data
 2. Analysis
-	- a.
-Ingest the preprocessed data
+	- 	Ingest the preprocessed data
-	- b.
-Convert to parquet format
+	- 	Convert to parquet format
-	- c.
-Write modular code segments to perform analysis on the data
+	- 	Write modular code segments to perform analysis on the data
 		- i.
 Sentiment analysis
 		- ii.
 Word cloud
 		- iii.
 Word counts
 		- iv.
 Topic models
-	- d.
-Unit test each code module
+	- 	Unit test each code module
 3. Deployment
-	- a.
-Convert code to Spark/deployable code
+	- 	Convert code to Spark/deployable code
-	- b.
-Upload code and data to respective AWS location
+	- 	Upload code and data to respective AWS location
-	- c.
-Run code on cluster
+	- 	Run code on cluster

 ### Risks
 - Have not used R with Spark, so learning curve there for integration